dcm-project/dcm/taxonomy/README.md

 ### User

-In the absence of further context, a User is the human consumer of cloud computing resources and services experiencing DCM from the Developer Experience domain.
+In the absence of further context, a User is the human consumer of cloud computing resources and services experiencing DCM from the Application domain.
 Of course, other humans "use" DCM within the other domains, so consider using Developer or Application Owner instead.

 To avoid confusion, avoid using User when referring to humans acting within the the other DCM domains.
 Consider more specific persona alternative terms such as Platform Engineer, Infrastructure Operations, Policy Owner, Risk and Compliance Manager, etc.

 ### Workload

-A Workload is a running instance of a Service that has been Fulfilled at the request of a User in the Developer Experience domain.
+A Workload is a running instance of a Service that has been Fulfilled at the request of a User in the Application domain.
 A Workload is composed of the provisioned Resources required by the Service.
 The State and usage of the Workload's Resources are monitored by tools in the Governance & FinOps domain to enable observability and billing for Services.

 ### Zone